SionBayliss/PIRATE/README.md

 run_PIRATE.pl ---

 ## TO DO
+- institute allele naming scheme
+- rerunning in same folder may throw errors - add sample list to IdentifyParalogs.pl to avoid this.
 - Consolidate AggregateErroneous.pl and Nucleotide2AA.pl
 - Check gene names are corrected if they contain \/ in ParseGFFs.pl
 - AssignParalogs.pl - revise and tidy up